 Swimply Lets You Rent a Private Pool by the Hour

 Browse through the app (available on both Apple and Google app stores) or on the website to see what is available and convenient for you.
 Search by location, group size, or extra features.
-Swimming pool rental starts at about $50 per hour, which makes for a pretty affordable swim party if you can buddy up with another family — and the place is all yours!
+Swimming pool rental starts at about $25 per hour, which makes for a pretty affordable swim party if you can buddy up with another family — and the place is all yours!

 King Pool, Berkeley

 Right next to the newly renovated King Playground in the Hopkins Street neighborhood, King Pool is a heated outdoor pool that is now open again after recent renovations.
-Family and recreational swim is offered every day during the summer months.
-The catch is that you must register through the city website to swim; no drop-ins allowed.
-Check the schedule here>Â
+Family and recreational swimming is offered every day during the summer months.
+Grab a 10 Swims drop-in pass for $51 and make it a weekly swim play date throughout the summer!
+Check the schedule here>

 Strawberry Canyon Pool, Berkeley

 On the UC campus, this large lap pool has a big area for families and a wading pool for toddlers.
 There is a grassy area to park yourself in for snacks.
+Opening May 27 for the 2023 season.

 Fees: Day pass fees are $15 for adults, $5 for kids under 12, kids 3 and under are free.
 You must buy admission in person.
 The hours are impossible to remember so you’ll want to check here and possibly this website.